-- Be under 24 years old

-- or

-- Enrolled in college at least part-time at the time of the parent's or guardian's death.
+- Be under 24 years old or - Enrolled in college at least part-time at the time of the parent or guardian's death.

 The grant award is equal to the amount of a maximum Pell Grant for the award year - not to exceed the cost of attendance for that award year.
+The amount of the award is reduced by a certain percentage required by the sequester law each year.